firehol/website/content/tutorial/fireqos-new-user.md

 configuration, but also as the PRIORITY line in FireQOS status output.
 The priority is increased for every class.
 The class with the higher priority is the first (`prio 0`).
-For the moment we need all classes to have the same priority, to ensure no class can monopolize the available traffic.
+For the moment we need all classes to have the same priority, to ensure no class can monopolise the available traffic.
 To accomplish this, we just add the keyword `balanced` to each interface, like this: